AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 5.md

 **Water-table fluctuation method**: If recharge occurs, there is a change in water table due to increase in water storage (by definition).
 Thus, the rise of WT can be interpreted as the volume of recharge.
 Widely used
 - Care should be taken when interpreting this, as changes in WT can also be due to other processes, like ET, groundwater abstraction, etc.

+**Groundwater age**: Similar to using groundwater tracers, just natural ones.
+GW age is zero at the surface, when recharge takes place.
+Based on decaying activity once isolated from the atmosphere.
+There are different compounds that are often use.

+**Temperature-depth profiles**: Depending on the inflection of temperature increase with depth, we can estimate recharge and discharge.
+Relatively cheap

+We also commonly use modelling approaches: water balance models and vadose zone models
+- WB models account for all sources and sinks, and try to isolate recharge.
+- Vadoze zone models (e.g. Hydrus, SWAP): physical processes in the vadose zone. driven by meteorological inputs, but need a rerpesentation of subsurface parameters.